SenseTecnic/wotkit-docs/source/api_v1/api_sensor_fields.rst

 Sensor Fields
 ==============

 Sensor fields are the fields of data saved in a sensor stream.
 Together they make up the sensor schema.
+Sensor data objects must follow declared fields.

 .. index:: Default Sensor Fields